54: How Crowdfunded Startup ShareStates Surpassed $300 Million

 This real estate startup had surpassed the $300 million mark in total funding.
 It’s a massive story and there’s a lot of focus on how it’s the real estate industry that is now being blown away and disrupted.
 I don’t like the word disrupted because it’s creating positive change in technology and innovation and this is creating positive change to the real estate industry.
 But what really fascinated me was the CEO and co-founder and his story about him and his brothers who really did start with nothing.

 They were just a couple of kids dreaming of one day doing business with Wall Street.
 You can probably guess what happened next but I don’t want to spoil any aspect of the story because we’ve got everything in this one.
 Technology, innovation, and a beautiful human story that should inspire anybody listening who is thinking of embarking on a startup journey.
 Let’s get Alan Shayanfekr onto the show.
 He’s the CEO and Co-Founder of Sharestates.

-Can you tell the listeners a little about yourself and your role at Sharestates?
+go to link Can you tell the listeners a little about yourself and your role at Sharestates?

 Sharestates is a real estate, marketplace, lending platform where we connect real estate professionals and borrowers that are doing different types of real estate projects with potential investors that could come in the form of equity or debt.
 We started Sharestates in 2013 and did our official launch in February 2015.
 I’m currently the acting CEO and I’m also one of the co-founders.

 My background was originally in legal work and securities work so when I joined up with my current partners I took the role of general council primarily working on the compliance and regulatory issues, making sure what we were doing was legal or kosher you could say.
 I had a couple dozen interactions with the Securities and Exchange Commission and state regulators to basically set up our corporate structure.

 go to site Can you tell me about your journey of turning a side hustle into what it is today?